Ayushman Bharat Yojana (PMJAY): Introduction

 Advantages of health insurance in India

-The main advantage of having a health insurance policy is that you can avail medical treatment without suffering any strain on your finances.
+The main advantage of having a health insurance policy is that you can avail of medical treatment without suffering any strain on your finances.
 Moreover, as many Indians end up borrowing money informally to pay medical bills, utilising the features of PMJAY helps avoid the risk of a debt trap.
 You can get up to Rs.
-5 lakh treatment under PMJAY, but you can also buy health insurance from Bajaj Finserv to provide more coverage and benefits for yourself and your family.
+5 lakh treatment under PMJAY.
+You can also buy a health insurance plan from reputed insurance companies like Bajaj Finserv that offer more coverages and benefits for you and your family.

 Ayushman Bharat registration: How to apply for Ayushman Bharat Yojana (application process)